PROFILE

 throughout the countryside, agricultural

-and the country now imports about half of its
+country now imports over half of its food.

 fruits, but most of the country's vast potential